 A 16-pound iron is used continuously throughout the making of a coat from the moment the cut pieces arrive on the tailors work bench.

 Steam, weight and heat set the shape of the fabric and interior components of a bespoke coat as they are expertly worked by the craftsman.

 When the coat is finished the final stage before it finds the shoulders of its new owner involves an hour or more of methodical and precise pressing by the tailor, to ensure that the contours and volume in the garment are retained.

 From initial consultation to final delivery of a bespoke commission, John Cutler OAM and his team will invest more than 70 hours.
 It is work that cannot be hurried, yet is well worth the wait.

-Whilst the initial outlay may seem high, the returns in terms of comfort, fit, status and style is incalculable.
-J. H. Cutler’s creations are designed to identify with their owners, and given the care they deserve, they can and often do, last a lifetime and give a lifetime of pleasure.
+J. H. Cutler’s creations are designed to identify with their owners, and given the care they deserve, can and often do, last a lifetime or more.